The information you submit via our enquiry form is shared only with the franchise business(es) that you have selected.

 “Thorough research remains essential, but the fundamental principle remains that if the franchisee has a well thought through and robust proposal and they’re investing in a strong, viable franchise brand there will be funding available at preferential terms to support their start-up plans.”

-What about lending terms?
+What are lending terms?
+And will they change?

-Andrew says: “We’ve no intention of changing the lending criteria because the metrics are based on factors such as the franchise’s history.
-We have normally offered 70 per cent funding for investments up to £30,000 and for brands with a proven track record where the investments is above that.
-In other cases, we will consider offering up to 50 per cent.”
+Andrew Brattesani, former UK head of franchise at HSBC, said: “We’ve no intention of changing the lending criteria because the metrics are based on factors such as the franchise’s history.
+We have normally offered 70% funding for investments up to £30,000 and for brands with a proven track record where the investments is above that.
+In other cases, we will consider offering up to 50%.”

 Lenders will take many factors into account when deciding whether to lend to you, but three of the main ones are: